shivamagarwal2996/gossip_algorithm/README.md

-# COP 5615 - Project 2
 The goal of this project is to implement convergence of gossip algorithm

-## Group Info
-  - Shashi Prakash,  UFID: 5891-2989
-  - Shivam Agarwal,  UFID: 0319-3956

 ##What is working
 - Convergence of all topologies except line for both algorithms.